South-Paw/warframe-item-list/README.md

 {
   name: 'string',        // Name of the item (required).
   acquisition: 'string', // Where to acquire the item (required).
-  type: 'string',        // Type of item - this is only used for primary/secondary/melee weapons.
+  category: 'string',    // Type of item - this is only used for primary/secondary/melee weapons.
   masteryRank: 0,        // The mastery rank required to craft - if undefined, then it's 0.
-  group: 'string',       // If the using the array export, items will have a group attached as well.
+  type: 'string',        // If the using the array export, items will have a type attached as well.
 },
 ```